Digital marketer by day. Maker by night.

 You can read more about my experience and specific roles on my LinkedIn page.
 Are we connected?

 Teaching & Training

-I have a curious mind, enjoy learning new things, and I am passionate about sharing what I’ve learned with others.
-Since 2008, I have taught 100+ digital marketing-related classes for executives, small business owners, aspiring entrepreneurs, and professionals.
-I also try to create and share educational content as often as I can.
+I have a curious mind and really enjoy learning new things.
+I enjoy sharing what I’ve learned with others and have taught 100+ digital marketing classes/seminars geared towards executives, small business owners, and professionals.